senner007/Melody-db/Readme.md

 ### Title:
-Tag, play and visualize melodies for music theory education purposes.
+Tag, play and visualize melodies for music theoretical/educational purposes.

 #### Purpose:
 - wip

 #### Description:
-- Play and visualize melodies using vexflow and Real piano recorded audio.
+- Play and visualize melodies using vexflow and real piano recorded audio.
-- Add tags/Descriptions to melodies using Admin authentication.
+- Add tags/descriptions to melodies with admin authentication.
 - Automate and ease conversion of midi melodies to string based descriptions and store in db

 #### Technologies: